Serial-ATA/jvm/runtime/src/symbols/README.md

-# JVM/symbols
+# JVM/runtime/symbols

-This crate defines the `Symbol` type and handles interning.
+This defines the `Symbol` type and handles interning.

 Symbols are used heavily in the VM to perform quick lookups and comparisons.